Daniel Berlind

-Let’s say one of your renters is moving out, and you discover during the walk-through areas with scratched or peeling wall paint in the living room.
+Let’s say one of your renters is moving out, and you discover during the walk-through that there are areas with scratched or peeling wall paint in the living room.
 Or perhaps the carpet is thinning a bit too much in the bedroom.
 What about missing blinds, broken bathroom tiles, or a cracked window?

 Do you know the difference between normal wear and tear on your rental property and excessive damage?